Cambridge Bay: 21st century

-The Kitikmeot Regional Health Centre opened in 2005.
+The Kitikmeot Regional Health Centre (ᕿᑎᕐᒥᐅᓂ ᐊᕕᒃᓯᒪᓂᕐᒥ ᐋᓐᓂᐊᕐᕕᒃ) opened in November 2005 to replace a wellness center that was converted into a hostel.
+The old facility was temporarily reactivated for medical use in 2007 after a fire at the new building.

 Cambridge Bay is the location of the Canadian High Arctic Research Station (CHARS) campus as announced by Prime Minister Stephen Harper on 24 August 2010.
 This multidisciplinary station is operated year-round by Polar Knowledge Canada, a federal agency.
 It is a keystone of Canada's Northern Strategy.
 Its mandate is stated:

 To be a world-class research station in Canada's Arctic that is on the cutting edge of Arctic issues.
 The Station will anchor a strong research presence in Canada's Arctic that serves Canada and the world.
 It will advance Canada's knowledge of the Arctic in order to improve economic opportunities, environmental stewardship, and the quality of life of Northerners and all Canadians.